Jeansidharta/VHDL-easy/README.md

 3. Import another block
 4. Instantiate imported block

-##Hello World
+## Hello World
-Since we can't print in hardware, I'll start demonstrating the language by using a Full adder as demonstration.
+Since we can't print in hardware, I'll start demonstrating the language by using a Full adder.

 ```
 //save this in a file named full_adder_file.shdl